 fidentiality and to protect identity are robust and secure.
 It is central to the development of encryption, as it is to other scientific enterprises, that basic research be open, unrestricted, and subject to comment and criticism.
 An excellent example of the problem with the alternative approach was presented when the government announced the Clipper encryption scheme that would have been a standard across the federal government to protect the security of government information.
 A cryptography expert was able to show that the scheme could be easily broken.
-Efforts to restrict this testing that may even raise concerns about national security-attacking the governments own codes-could have devastating impact on privacy and network security.

-I believe that 1201 takes the wrong approach in trying to limit the use of encryption techniques.
+Efforts to restrict this testing that may even raise concerns about I believe that 1201 takes the wrong approach in trying to limit the use of encryption techniques.
 The provision casts a long shadow over efforts to promote interoperatibility, to encourage innovation, and to strengthen network security.
 The simple problem is the attempt to criminalize a new technique rather than a bad act.